Advising, Tutoring, & Academic Support Services

 The AnBryce Office

-The AnBryce Office will operate remotely for the remainder of the spring 2020 semester.
-Scholars should be on the lookout for regular Zoom invitations to "class" and "family" meetings.
+The AnBryce Office will operate largely remotely for the Fall 2020 semester.
+Our Haggar Hall office will be open M-Th from 3-7pm and F 10am-1pm staffed daily by one of our team.
+Scholars should also be on the lookout for regular Zoom invitations to "class" and "family" meetings.
 Scholars having specific questions or concerns related to Financial Aid/OSE, family wellbeing, or health/wellness should contact Amanda Hammond.
 For questions related to campus employment, summer employment, or virtual community outreach opportunities students should contact Sarah Kubinski.
 For academic advising, mental health issues, or all other issues, big or small, students may contact Drs.
 McKenna and Pierce.
 First year students should consult the LRC for study groups and tutoring.
 All students may contact us for assistance with specific course needs.
 The University Writing Center and the Hesburgh Library are both still functioning remotely.